 Megaesophagus

-By Tammy Hunter, DVM; Robin Downing, DVM, CVPP, CCRP, DAAPM
+By Courtney Barnes, BSc, DVM; Tammy Hunter, DVM; Robin Downing, DVM, CVPP, CCRP, DAAPM

 Megaesophagus is not a single disease.
-Instead it is considered a combination disorder in which the esophagus (the tube that carries food and liquid between the mouth and stomach) dilates (gets larger) and loses motility (its ability to move food into the stomach).
+It is considered a combination disorder in which the esophagus (the tube that carries food and liquid between the mouth and stomach) dilates (gets larger) and loses motility (its ability to move food into the stomach).
 When esophageal motility is decreased or absent, food and liquid accumulate in the esophagus and have difficulty getting into the stomach.

-When the esophagus is functioning normally, food in the mouth stimulates nerves that send signals to the swallowing center in the brainstem which in turn stimulates the swallow reflex.
+When the esophagus is functioning normally, food in the mouth stimulates nerves that send signals to the swallowing center in the brainstem, which in turn stimulates the swallow reflex.
 There are several key locations along the various nerve pathways at which a malfunction can cause megaesophagus.
 Regurgitation is the most common sign of megaesophagus.

 Is regurgitation the same as vomiting?